 The Jenny Lewis show was the tenth anniversary celebratory tour for an album recorded by Jenny Lewis along with with identical twin sisters The Watson Twins in 2006, called “Rabbit Fur Coat”.
 It makes sense that The Watson Twins are doing this anniversary tour with her.

 ↑ The backdrop image is of the same hallway in which they took the photo for the album cover, seen here. ↑

-Also there were four very talented musicians including one of the best guitar players I’ve ever had the pleasure of hearing play live, who happened to be a female Megan McCormick.
+Also, there were four very talented musicians including one of the best guitar players I’ve ever had the pleasure of hearing play live, named Megan McCormick.
 This lady has serious skills.

 ↑ Jenny Lewis is 5’1″ so she had this box on stage with her to stand on during some parts ↑